 2) Do This… Then That.

 “Blending” is a common error I know we are all guilty of committing, no matter what your skill level or experience.
 Blending occurs when an individual treats a multi-step process as one continuous action with no discernible individual actions.
-Take for example the proper concealed carry draw which the MWP teaches as five individual steps: Cover, Clear, Draw, Join, Shoot.
+Take for example the proper concealed carry draw which the MWP teaches as five individual steps: Cover, Clear, Draw, Join, Extend.
 When a new shooter is learning to conduct a concealed carry draw the most common tendency is for them to blend the Clear step with the Draw step.
 We see this manifest whenever the cover garment is either never actually moved completely out of the draw path or the clothing falls down over the handgun before a combat grip can be established which ends up tangling the gun and preventing a safe, quick, effective Draw.

 This can also be seen with shooting drills like the “Movement Off-Line” drill – during which the shooter faces a Tueller style charge and must move off the aggressor’s line of advance and draw their firearm to engage the threat.
 All too often you’ll see shooters combining the movement with the draw and they end up tangling their gun because they didn’t properly clear their cover garment or they become overwhelmed with the complex combination of gross and fine motor skills which delays their presentation.
 When you make your students address the individual steps as separate consecutive actions they are much more likely to perform each one correctly.